-We develop our exits with a tool called the Dutch Tree, a.k.a.
+We design our exits with a tool called the Dutch Tree, a.k.a.
 The Fahy-Biederman Exit Method for Common Stocks.
 See here: https://www.fahy.co/fahy-biederman-exit-method-for-common-stocks/

-It’s the last step of our process and perhaps the most important.
+It’s the next-to-last step of our process and perhaps the most important, aside from timing.

 Let’s briefly review how we got here with a few bullet points: